 Hence, as $\mathcal{N}\to\infty$, the plateau value of $\langle\tilde{D}_1\rangle$ in Fig.~\ref{fig:D1vsJUN} approaches $1$, and, although the crossover into the chaotic region becomes more pronounced with larger $L$, we cannot definitely determine whether it turns into a sharp transition (i.e., a discontinuity of the derivative with respect to $\eta$) or remains smooth and differentiable.
-The integrability-chaos transition features a standard scaling behavior \cite{Rodriguez2011,Luitz2014,Luitz2015,Mace2019} in terms of $c_1(\mathcal{N})\equiv (1-\langle\tilde{D}_1\rangle)\ln\mathcal{N}$: For increasing $L$, $c_1$ is unbounded in the non-ergodic phase (where $\langle\tilde{D}_1\rangle<1$, i.e., the eigenstates are generically multifractal), and decreases to converge to a constant value in the chaotic phase if the dominant finite size correction is $\ln^{-1}\mathcal{N}$.
-That is indeed the behavior observed numerically (inset of Fig.~\ref{fig:D1vsJUN}).
-Given the lack of analytical information, we refrain from detailed finite size scaling analyses on $c_1$.
+The transition features a standard scaling behavior \cite{Rodriguez2011,Luitz2014,Luitz2015,Mace2019} in terms of $c_1(\mathcal{N})\equiv (1-\langle\tilde{D}_1\rangle)\ln\mathcal{N}$: For increasing $L$, $c_1$ is unbounded in the non-ergodic phase (where $\langle\tilde{D}_1\rangle<1$, i.e., the eigenstates are generically multifractal), and decreases to converge to a constant value in the chaotic phase if the dominant finite-size correction is $\ln^{-1}\mathcal{N}$.
+That is indeed the behavior observed numerically (inset of Fig.~\ref{fig:D1vsJUN}), which confirms that the non-ergodic phase for small $\eta$ persists in the thermodynamic limit.
+Given the lack of analytical information, we refrain from detailed finite-size scaling analyses on $c_1$.
 Nonetheless, close inspection of the tendency of the data locates the transition/crossover, at $\epsilon=0.5$, in the thermodynamic limit within the region $\eta\in[0.15,0.2]$ to a reasonable level of confidence.
 The plateaux's right termination points show no hint of reaching a finite asymptotic value for increasing $L$, an absence less pronounced for PBC \cite{SM}.
 Although it is appealing to think that an infinitesimal interaction suffices to induce ergodicity in the thermodynamic limit (as discussed for fermions \cite{Neuenhahn2012}), and hence that the chaotic phase might have no upper $\eta$ limit (the point $\eta=\infty$ then being a discontinuity), further investigation is necessary to verify such hypothesis.